-- 15. We believe that all human beings are uniquely created in the image of God, loved by God and precious to him.
-We believe that God created humanity with two complementary sexes male and female and that both male and female are equally made in God's image.
+We believe that all human beings are uniquely created in the image of God, loved by God and precious to him.
+We believe that God created humanity with two complementary sexes - male and female - and that both male and female are equally made in God's image.
 We believe that God made people of all races and abilities as equal in his sight, and offers salvation through faith in the atoning work of Jesus Christ to all people without distinction.
-We believe that God alone determines the beginning and end of life. - 16.
-Church property must therefore not be used for purposes which destroy human life or devalue the inherent worth of human beings in the image of God. - 17.
-Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - (a) Abortion advocacy; - (b) Undertaking or making referrals for medical and/or surgical elective abortions; - (c) Production of abortifacient or abortifacient-like contraceptives; - (d) Undertaking any activity that involves or leads to the destruction of human embryos; - (e) Advocacy for, or assistance with, euthanasia; - (f) Manufacture of armaments or other weapons of war; - (g) Activities that incite racial hatred; - (h) Advocacy of or activities that incite discrimination against people with disabilities.
+We believe that God alone determines the beginning and end of life.

+- 14. Church property must therefore not be used for purposes which destroy human life or devalue the inherent worth of human beings in the image of God. - 15.
+Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - (a) Abortion advocacy; - (b) Undertaking or making referrals for medical and/or surgical elective abortions; - (c) Production of abortifacient or abortifacient-like contraceptives; - (d) Undertaking stem cell research involving the destruction of embryos; - (e) Advocacy for, or assistance with, euthanasia; - (f) Manufacture of armaments or other weapons of war; - (g) Activities that incite racial hatred; - (h) Advocacy of or activities that incite discrimination against the disabled; - (i) Advocacy for transgender ideology (e.g., gender-fluidity).